 The core parameters for the website can be edited in the

-- Edit your personal/business details under the Contact Widget section
+Edit your personal/business details under the Contact Details section:

 - Any details entered here will be displayed in the Contact widget (if used)